Opopanax (perfumery)

 Opopanax is the commercial name of bisabol or bissabol, the fragrant oleo-gum-resin of Commiphora guidottii.
 It has been a major export article from Somalia since ancient times, and is called hebbakhade, habaghadi or habak hadi (habbak haddi) in Somali.
 It is an important ingredient in perfumery and therefore known as scented myrrh, sweet myrrh, perfumed myrrh or perfumed bdellium.

 Sometimes the oleo-gum-resin of Commiphora holtziana (often treated as a synonym of C. erythraea or C. kataf), called habak hagar, habaq hagar ad or habbak harr in Somali, is also sold under the name of opopanax.

 Etymology

 "Opopanax" originally refers to the gum resin from plants of the genus Opoponax which is used in herbal medicine rather than perfumery.
 In the early 20th century, the name "opopanax" was misapplied to bisabol in perfumery.
 Nowadays the true opopanax is seldom used and the commercial opopanax is almost exclusively bisabol.
 To distinguish bisabol from the true opoponax, it is often alternatively spelled opoponax, and sometimes referred to as the opopanax of perfumery or perfumery's opopanax.
+For example, opopanax of perfumery is used in many iconic perfumes, such as Shalimar by Guerlain, Coco Mademoiselle by Chanel, Poison by Dior and many others.